 The mystery is two fold.
 Firstly, why is society so blind to what civilization has done wrong and is still doing wrong despite the multitude of warning signs that nature throws up?
 Climate change is one symptom of this malfeasance of civilization.

 Secondly, what will society do to cope with reality as the Real world gradually hits harder below the belt and civilization collapses?
 The 'leaders' of society will not lead the way as they are blinded by dollars.
 The bewildered masses will strive to power down as painlessly as possible as the infrastructure they are so dependent on disintegrates through lack of sustenance.
 Cars and airliners are endangered species through lack of fuel.
-The supply of food, water and electricity will decline as the concentrated energy from the crustal store runs out.
+The supply of food, water and electricity will decline as the concentrated energy capital from the crustal store runs out.
 Ironically, science will not provide guidance as it has been too concerned with innovative use of natural forces to provide understanding of the fundamental principles that limit the sustainability of technological systems.
 The only hope is that smart people will use their understanding of Real to make wise decisions that will ease the inevitable powering down of society.